Executive Vice President, Product Support & Chief Quality Officer

 Chris Nielsen is executive vice president of product support and chief quality officer for Toyota Motor North America (TMNA).

-In his role, Nielsen oversees a number of functions including: quality, supply chain management, service parts and accessories, the Toyota Production System Support Center (TSSC), and operations management development division.
+In his role, Nielsen oversees a number of functions including: quality, supply chain management, after sales service and accessories, and the Toyota Production System development groups.

-Previously, Nielsen served as senior vice president of human resources, corporate strategy, supplier engineering development, and purchasing for Toyota Motor Engineering & Manufacturing North America, Inc. (TEMA) located in Erlanger, Kentucky.
+Previously, Nielsen served as senior vice president of human resources, corporate strategy, and purchasing for Toyota Engineering & Manufacturing North America, Inc. (TEMA) located in Erlanger, Kentucky.
+During his tenure, Nielsen’s leadership was pivotal in the “One Toyota” Headquarters initiative resulting in a successful merger of two Toyota affiliates with distinct cultures that operated separately for over 30 years.
 Prior to that assignment, Nielsen was president of Toyota Motor Manufacturing, Texas, Inc. (TMMTX) located in San Antonio, Texas.
-From 2003 to 2006, Nielsen served as chief production manager for the Tundra and Sequoia vehicles, leading overall manufacturing preparation, including the establishment of TMMTX.
+From 2003 to 2006, Nielsen served as project leader responsible for the overall design and construction of TMMTX, a $1.2 Billion project.

-Nielsen joined Toyota in 1987 as a buyer at its Georgetown, Kentucky, plant and progressed through a series of positions including vice president of purchasing where he was responsible for overseeing all vehicle parts and materials procurement.
+Nielsen joined Toyota in 1987 as a buyer at its Georgetown, Kentucky, plant and progressed through a series of positions including vice president of purchasing where he was responsible for overseeing over $30 Billion in parts and materials procurement.